Tunable large Berry dipole in strained twisted bilayer graphene

-Figure [\ref{fig: Figure3i}] plots the Berry dipole vectors for varying chemical potential across the two quasi-flatbands, for uniaxial strains along different crystallographic directions as indicated.
+Figure [\ref{fig: Figure3}] plots the Berry dipole vectors for varying chemical potential across the two quasi-flatbands, for uniaxial strains along different crystallographic directions as indicated.
+The two “fans” correspond to the two quasi-flatbands with zero dipole magnitude when the TBG is at half-filling.
 The Berry dipole vectors rotate in a clockwise or anti-clockwise manner with increasing chemical potential for uniaxial strains applied along the different directions.
-In transport experiment, maximal anomalous Hall effect corresponds to the situation when the in-plane electric field is aligned with the Berry dipole vector.
+Furthermore, since the Berry dipole is a Fermi surface effect, the effect is strongest when the chemical potential leads to half filling of either of the two quasi-flatbands, i.e. 1/4 or 3/4 filling.
+In transport experiments, maximal anomalous Hall effect corresponds to the situation when the in-plane electric field is aligned with the Berry dipole vector.
 Hence, experimental design of the transport experiment should take into account both the uniaxial strain direction and the chemical potential.
 These calculations suggest that the chemical potential can allow for a tunability of the Berry dipole vector by about $45^o$.

 {\it Conclusions.} We theoretically study the emergence of topological currents in twisted bilayer graphene with uniaxial strain.
 The non-linear Hall contribution reported here, Eq.~\ref{eq: SurfDipoleTotal} arises even in the presence of time-reversal but requires an in-plane electric field~\citep{SodemannLiang2015,TonyLowPaco2015,YuAny2014}.
 This non-linear Hall response can be significantly larger than in other two dimensional materials, due to the enhanced Berry dipole of order $10\,$nm.
 Its value is highly sensitive to the amount of heterostrain, and to the value of the gap opened by the substrate.
+Parameters such as the width of the central bands, the value of the strains, and the band gap, induced by the alignment with the hBN substrate, can be tuned experimentally~\cite{disorder}.